brshallo/r4ds_solutions/docs/25-many-models.md

 ```

 ### List-columns for sampling
 say you want to sample all the flights on 50 days out of the year.
-List-cols can be helpful in generating a sample like this:
+List-cols can be used to generate a sample like this:

 ```r
 flights %>%